-The Civil Remedies Division (CRD) is composed of Administrative Law Judges (ALJs), including a Chief ALJ and a support staff composed of attorneys and paralegals.
+The Civil Remedies Division (CRD) provides legal and administrative support for the Departmental Appeals Board’s Administrative Law Judges (ALJs).
 The ALJs are qualified under the Federal Administrative Procedure Act to conduct hearings on the record.
 Generally, the ALJ decision is an initial decision that may be appealed to the Board.
 If the ALJ decision is not appealed, it is the final administrative decision.

-- provider/supplier enforcement and certification determinations by CMS;
+- provider/supplier Medicare enrollment and revocation determinations by CMS;

 - terminations of or refusal to grant or continue federal funding for alleged civil rights violations;